FeatureBaseDB/www/content/use-cases/retail-analytics.md

 ## Queries

-TODO: I thought the FF info would lead to something interesting, but it didn't...

 Just as the SSB schema was modified from TPC-H, so were the queries.
 Not all TPC-H queries translated to the new schema, so a new set of four flights of three or four queries each was described.
 The queries in each flight are similar in structure and dimensionality, but sometimes highly variable in selectivity.
-We can describe the complexity with a *Filter Factor* (`FF`), which is a simple multiplicative measure of the selectivity of a query.
-If the `WHERE` clauses of an SQL query restrict the number of fact rows that must be examined to one tenth of the total rows in the data set, then `FF = 0.1`.

 Flight 1 (Q1.x) sums revenue over a time range, a range of discount values, and a range of quantity values, then simply lists the results.
 In SQL, Q1.1 looks like this: